 - Open “Settings” of TeX Writer, tap on “Refresh texmf-local/ls-R”.

-The next typesetting on TeX Writer might take a long time to update
+The next typeset on TeX Writer might take a long time to update

-twininit.l file in TeX Writer adds a “RELOAD” button.
-This is important when editing
+twininit.l file in TeX Writer adds “RELOAD” button in

 Text Editor – Textastic